JuoCode/vscode-dart-extract-arb/README.md

 <img src="https://github.com/tempo-riz/vscode-dart-extract-arb/blob/5121888c070524042e2056689b6bfa94765ceefe/assets/speed-demo.gif?raw=true" width="1200"/>

-### This extension adds a single quick action : "Extract String to ARB"
+## This extension adds a single code action :

-- Extract the selected text.
-- Prompt for a key name.
-- Add the key-value pair to the ARB file.
-- translate the text using deepl to add it to others arb files.
+### `Extract String to ARB`

+Extract selected text, prompt for a key, add it to the ARB file, and translate it with DeepL for other ARB files.

 ## Quick Setup